Modern Decor Ideas for Your Small Apartment

 But that’s not to say you should fear color.
 If a neutral palette isn’t your jam, there are ways you can use color to your small space advantage.
 There’s an urban myth that color makes a room appear smaller.
 In reality, the more color you have, the more the eye moves, and the less it settles on size.
 Since your eye is attracted to color, bold pops open up the space by making your gaze to bounce from piece-to-piece.
 To use color effectively, you could choose an accent color and layer it around the room, or even throughout your whole house.
 Your love for lavender could appear in your living room’s bookshelf, your bedroom’s throw pillows, and your kitchen towels.

 This isn’t just a rule for small apartments.
 It’s a rule for living.
 But we’ve got to mention it anyways.
 You don’t have to be Marie Kondo to know that visual clutter equals mental clutter.
-Today’s storage solutions are functional pieces of art.
+Today’s modern storage solutions are functional pieces of art.
 Take the Envelo sideboard, for example.
 It’s spacious enough to host your old DVDs, grandma’s china, and that shoebox of old love letters you just can’t let go of.

 As Henry David Thoreau once said, “Your small apartment is but a canvas to your imagination” … or something like that.
 Small apartments have a comfiness and coziness that sprawling villas could not easily muster.
 It’s time we embrace the small space for its big design potential.
 By gently trimming down excess artifacts and choosing pieces that elevate your little home, you can design a work of art that you’ll be happy to come home to.